AndreFure/Search-Wiki---Harvard-University/entries/CSS.md

-CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.
+CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page..